top of page

 Metal roof sticker shock is real.

 Metal roofing costs 2–3 times more than a high-quality asphalt system.
-That’s not a small difference—it’s tens of thousands of dollars more, upfront.
+That’s not a small difference.
+It’s tens of thousands of dollars more, upfront.

-They Might Outlast Your Time in the Home
+A Metal Roof Might Outlast Your Time in the Home

 Sure, a metal roof may last 70 years . . . but will you be in your house that long?